 The Rate Switch is signaled in the PHR by the Rate Switch bit.
 When enabled the Rate Switch is seamless between PHR in 2GFSK and PSDU in 4GFSK.
 The modulation indices of the 2GFSK and 4GFSK modulation types are specified such that the outer deviation is identical and hence the modulation bandwidth is close to identical.
 The seamlessness, simplicity and ease of implementation makes the Rate Switch feature unique.

-Nodes communicating with sufficient link budget can use the Rate Switch to reduce the active time in both transmitting node as well as the receiving node and save energy on both sides of the link.
+A Link Margin Information Element is specified that provides feedback on the available Link Margin at the receiver side.
+This Link Margin Information Element may be transmitted as part of an Enhanced Acknowledgement.
+Nodes communicating with sufficient link budget may enable the Rate Switch to reduce the active time in both transmitting node as well as the receiving node and save energy on both sides of the link.